HCDE 590–591 Capstone · MindOS

 In your opinion, would the experience feel less engaging if the avatar were removed?

-Boxplot for avatar removal engagement question
+Boxplot for avatar removal engagement question which showed increasing mean scores and decrease in variability between iterations

 Iteration 1